ToniNichev/projects-next-gen-tradinbg/README.md

 4. **Use strong API keys** with sufficient entropy (32+ random characters)

 5. **Keep credentials secure** - never commit `.env` to version control

+### Logging Out
+To logout from the dashboard:
+- **Browser**: Click the "Logout" link in the navigation menu or visit `http://localhost:8000/logout`
+- **Complete logout**: Close all browser tabs/windows after logging out
+- **API Keys**: Simply stop including the API key in your requests

+The logout page will guide you through clearing browser-cached credentials.

 ### Disabling Authentication (Development Only)
 For local development, you can disable authentication: